gcallah/SoftwareEngineering/md/chap2.md

 * **Requirements definition**
   * The system's components, goals, functionalities, services, and constraints will be determined and written in detail in the documentation.
 This documentation will be known as the system specification.
 * **System and software design**
-  * Determine if the requirement is either part of the hardware and software
+  * Determine the overall system architecture
 * **Implementation and unit testing**
   * This stage involves breaking down the software design into components and verifying whether the components address requirement specifications
 * **Integration and system testing**